 Table C7.
 Model output for each of the richness and abundance models for a) the impact site alone, and b) all sites combined.

 ‘Invert’ refers to invertebrates; ‘Abund’ refers to abundance.
+Invertebrate and Bird abundance was modelled using a Poisson distribution, with a z-statistic and richness was modelled using a Gaussian distribution with a t-statistic.